Mission Asset Fund

 Mission Asset Fund (MAF) is a San Francisco-based nonprofit organization that seeks to offer financial stability to low-income families by facilitating zero-interest lending and simultaneous credit building.
 Their model, based on the Mexican "tanda" system, links community members into rotating savings and credit associations, and then reports this participation to credit bureaus to help their members establish or improve a credit score.

+History

-Founded in 2007 in partnership with the Levi Strauss Foundation, MAF has since partnered with other nonprofit finance organizations to the open 27 providers in 11 states.
+Founded in 2007, in partnership with the Levi Strauss Foundation, MAF has since partnered with other nonprofit finance organizations to the open 27 providers in 11 states.

+In 2014, California State Senator Lou Correa collaborated with MAF to pass legislation "SB 896," a bill that exempts organizations like MAF from being required to hold lending licenses, as such organizations do not lend any money, they merely facilitate and back the circulation of funds.

 Programs

 Lending Circles

 After completing an online financial training course, six to ten participants come together to agree on an amount to save in total, and in turn, to contribute weekly.
-Each week a different member receives the total weekly contributions until each member has collected exactly what they have contributed.
+Each week, a different member receives the total weekly contributions until each member has collected exactly what they have contributed.
 Meanwhile, MAF or the nonprofit partner provider reports each member's participation to credit bureaus.